Protecting Your Interests: The Role of Reps and Warranties in M&A

 When it comes to selling your business, you've probably thought long and hard about the price, non-compete agreements, training period, and the closing date.

-These are undoubtedly crucial for a successful transaction.
+These are certainly crucial for a successful transaction.
 But there's one aspect that often gets overlooked and it holds tremendous significance: representations and warranties.

 Often referred to as “reps and warranties” are the statements of fact you make about your business during an M&A transaction.
 They serve as assurances to the buyer, providing crucial information about the state of your business and its various aspects.

-While reps and warranties might sound like a bunch of legal and technical jargon, taking the time to comprehend and thoughtfully compose them is crucial for safeguarding your interests and facilitating a seamless sale.
+Reps and warranties might sound like a bunch of legal and technical jargon, but taking the time to comprehend and thoughtfully compose them is crucial for safeguarding your interests and facilitating a seamless sale.

 At MidStreet, I've witnessed the pivotal role reps and warranties play in shaping successful deals and want to provide you with the knowledge to navigate this critical aspect of your transaction.